Skip to content

 Can I trade in my car if I still owe money on it?

 Yes.
-Dealerships will pay off your loan and apply the equity (positive or negative) toward the new vehicle financing.
+Most dealerships will pay off your loan and apply any equity (positive or negative) toward the new vehicle financing [[1]].

-Is it better to sell my financed car privately?
+Is it better to sell my car privately instead of trading it in?

 Trade-ins & Vehicle Finance Tags:negative equity car trade, trade-in with loan balance, vehicle finance tips 2025